 - Add a simple, scented accent without overpowering

 Keep essentials visible, limits clutter, and preserve comfort for every stay.
+It’s all about making sure your guests always feel like they’ve landed in a comfortable spot.

 Conclusion